 - A colourless product that provides a smooth foundation for your lipstick or gloss.

-Application:Lip primers come in either stick form in a tube (just like a lipstick) or with a small applicator (like gloss).
-You simply apply a thin layer to your lips.
-There are also lip primer pencils which are designed to line the edge of the lips to prevent bleeding.
+Lip primers come in either stick form just like a lipstick or a tube with a small applicator (like a gloss).
+Basically, you just apply a thin layer to your lips.
+There are also lip primer pencils which are designed to line the edge of the lips to prevent colour bleeding.

-Do Primers Really Make a Difference?
+Do Makeup Primers Really Make a Difference?